-"I cannot say, for we have no records indicating where additional stock came from, but my early memory reflects names such as Clairval, Yukon and Kenai.
-I remember the Yukons in the piano box, so it puts the purchase in the mid thirties at the latest.
+"I cannot say, for we have no records indicating where the additional stock came from, but my early memory reflects names such as Clairval, Yukon and Kenai.
+I remember the Yukons in the piano box, so it puts the purchase in the mid-thirties at the latest.
 A Moss male was introduced sometime thereafter."

-Dawes and Edwards, Model Mink Ranch, Port Arthur has left much on the record but never a date or a hint when they started.
+Dawes and Edwards, Model Mink Ranch, Port Arthur have left much on the record but never a date or a hint when they started.
 We are certain they were in business in 1928 and probably earlier.
-In February 1930, they were advertising kits from fifty pairs of mink for fall delivery and a gear later the ad read kits from one hundred and fifty pairs.
-In a full page ad in the August 1931 issue of the Fur Trade Journal of Canada this statement "We can supply you with one or one hundred pairs."
+In February 1930, they were advertising kits from fifty pairs of mink for fall delivery and a year later the ad read kits from one hundred and fifty pairs.
+In a full-page ad in the August 1931 issue of the Fur Trade Journal of Canada this statement "We can supply you with one or one hundred pairs."

 Following this the Model Mink Ranch was moved ten miles out Arthur Street to a high and dry location.
 The ranch manager was R. H. (Bob) Beattie under whose management Model became the largest mink farm in Canada.

 In 1937, a happy accident in genetics created a white mink in his herd, we'll let Percy tell about it.
-"Our first white mink was actually a Kohinoor, or blackcross.
-Knowing very little about genetics, at that time, I thought I would need another of the same type to produce this color.
-Our mink was a male and I began searching for a (white) female which I found on the Stephen Ranch (near St. Marys).
+"Our first white mink was a Kohinoor or black cross.
+Knowing very little about genetics, at that time, I thought I would need another of the same type to produce this colour.
+Our mink was a male and I began searching for a (white) female which I found on the Stephen Ranch (near St. Mary's).
 They agreed to send me the female as they were unable to get her mated.
 The result was a mating with my male which produced two males, one like their female and one like our male.
 We also bred three dark females to our male resulting in 50% mutants in each litter, on average.

 Politics beckoned and Percy was elected to the Parliament of Canada with the largest majority ever given a candidate in Grey North.
 His popularity never waned and he was re-elected five times and spent fifteen years at Ottawa.
 He sponsored many national projects but the one most interesting to us, the bill to ban the use of diethylstilbestrol in cattle feeding, was his most important success.
-Percy was able to spend all that time serving his country because he was well served by his sons, Jim, Murray and Jack who continued to run the ranch in an efficient and successful manner.
+Percy was able to spend all that time serving his country because he was well served by his sons, Jim, Murray and Jack who continued to run the ranch efficiently and successfully.

 Harold R. Noble a brother of Percy, began ranching in Shallow Lake probably a little later than his brother.
 When we first knew him his ranch was on the east hill in Owen Sound and he had purchased Lesser Slave Lake mink from O. Lee of Faust, Alberta.
 They were much larger than eastern mink and attracted a lot of visitors.
 He also purchased a pure white female from R. J. Sinclair of Ceylon.
 She was to prove a disappointment as she never bred.
 In October 1943, a fire destroyed the mink sheds and most of the mink.
 Harold purchased land on the outskirts of Mount Forest and proceeded to build up a large and successful mink ranch.
 A tribute to his courage and determination.

 F. O. England of Mobert sold breeding stock for several years.
-One advertisement that he ran in February 1930 in the Fur Trade Journal still rates as one of the classic put downs "One pair of mink recently purchased from Brockington Fur Farm, Montreal at $215.; will sell at true value $50."
+One advertisement that he ran in February 1930 in the Fur Trade Journal still rates as one of the classic put-downs "One pair of mink recently purchased from Brockington Fur Farm, Montreal at $215.; will sell at a true value $50."

 Captain Dimitri Blochin of Huttonville began his mink ranch at this time.
-He and his brother Victor who ranched foxes at Aurora, were White Russian army officers who escaped after the revolution.
-Dimitri's background and training brought a touch of old world gentility to our business.
-This ranch continued on until recent times.
+He and his brother Victor who ranched foxes at Aurora were White Russian army officers who escaped after the revolution.
+Dimitri's background and training brought a touch of old-world gentility to our business.
+This ranch continued until recent times.

-The Ashwells got into the meat and fish supply business which led to Chuck buying a whaling factory in Newfoundland which he operated for a number of years.
+The Ashwells got into the meat and fish supply business which led to Chuck buying a whaling factory in Newfoundland which he operated for several years.
 Today, Ranchers Fur Supplies and its associated businesses go on their profitable way still under the guidance of C. O. Ashwell.

 In the July 1930 issue of the Fur Trade Journal, there was this advertisement "Every mink rancher should have the Canadian Mink Ranch Directory listing over 500 established mink ranchers and containing articles of interest on raising minks.
 Send a quarter for your copy to Canadian Mink Ranch Directory, 559 Barton Street East, Hamilton, Ontario."